Updating the GMA for today's challenges

 Pierce County Working Farms Conservation Program

-Futurewise is partnering with the Puyallup Watershed Initiative’s Agriculture Community of Interest to advise the Pierce County Council on determining policies that will best protect working farms.
+Futurewise partnered with the Puyallup Watershed Initiative’s Agriculture Community of Interest to advise the Pierce County Council on determining policies that will best protect working farms.

 Okanogan County Comprehensive Plan Appeal